COSC-499-W2023/year-long-project-team-3/docs/weekly logs/team/week_5_sem_1_team_log.md

     -   Added Material UI to project #26
     -   Added basic PR template #37
 -   Team discussions on tech stack
--   Involved discussing the need for jest and SASS to be added to project
+-   Involved discussing the need for jest and SASS to be added to project (see #28 and #27)
 -   Some inital work on user creation was also started this week #33

 ### Burn-up Chart